snchvn/Python-Discord-NPC-bot/README.md

 # Python Discord Risk bot
- A simple python bot that randomly allocates prewritten missions/tasks to members of any Discord server channel.
+ A simple python bot that allocates missions/tasks to members of any Discord server channel.